abhaypawa/abhaypawa/README.md

-- 👋 Hi, I’m @abhaypawa
+👋 Hi, I’m @AbhayPawar
-- 👀 I’m interested in ...
+👀 I’m interested in front-end development and exploring new web technologies.
-- 🌱 I’m currently learning ...full stack web dev
+🌱 I’ve completed a full stack web development course
-- 💞️ I’m looking to collaborate on ...
+💻 I have experience with Java and JavaScript
-- 📫 How to reach me ...
+💞️ I’m looking to collaborate on innovative web development projects 📫 How to reach me: abhayrpawar123@gmail.com

 <!---
 abhaypawa/abhaypawa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.